Accra College of Education

 Accra College of Education is a teacher education college in Accra (Accra Metro, Greater Accra, Ghana).
-The college is located in Eastern / Greater Accra zone.
+The college is located in the Greater Accra Region.
 It is one of the 46 Public Colleges of Education.
-The college participated in the DFID-funded T-TEL programme.
+The college participated in the DFID-funded T-TEL program.

 As of May 2019, the college is affiliated with the University of Ghana.
-The college offers courses such French, Mathematics and Early Childhood Education Studies.
+The college offers courses such as Junior High School, Primary Education and Early Childhood Education Studies.

+Junior High School Education includes courses such as Mathematics, ICT, Science, Geography, Social Studies, and languages such as English Language, Twi, Ewe and Ga.

 Location

 The college is situated at Legon-Madina in the Greater Accra Region.

 History

 The Accra College of Education was formerly called Accra Teacher Training College (ATTRACO).
-It was formed on September 8, 1909.
-The college started with 24 students and the first principal was Mr. W. H. Baker.
-Accra College of Education was opened on 15 November 1962 in a one-storey building at Accra New Town as Government Teacher Training College.
+It was formed on November 8, 1909.
+The college started with 24 students, and the first principal was Mr. W. H. Baker.
+Accra College of Education was opened on November 15, 1962, in a one-storey building at Accra New Town as the Government Teacher Training College.
 The college was founded as a day training college with 19 students and eight members of staff, notable among whom were Messrs Kodjo Haizel and F.N.
 Gberbie, both of whom became principals of the college.
-The College was relocated at its present site at East Legon on 10 January 1985.
-It became a boarding institution in 2001.
+The college was relocated at its present site at East Legon on 10 January, It became a boarding institution in 2001.
 By 2022, a clinic with a resident nurse had been added to the college's infrastructure.

 The College has run the following programmes since its foundation: